Brand Name: Novasen

 Breast-feeding: Acetylsalicylic acid passes into breast milk.
 If you are a breast-feeding mother and are taking acetylsalicylic acid, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: Children, teenagers, and young adults should not take ASA when they have chickenpox, influenza, or flu-like illnesses as it increases their risk for Reye's syndrome, a serious health condition that may cause liver or brain damage.
+Children: Children, teenagers, and young adults should not take ASA when they have chickenpox, influenza, or flu-like illnesses as it may increase their risk for Reye's syndrome, a possibly life-threatening health condition that may cause liver or brain damage.

 What other drugs could interact with this medication?

-There may be an interaction between ASA and any of the following:
+There may be an interaction between acetylsalicylic acid and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: